SQream/sqream_docs/guides/operations/setup/recommended_configurations_updated.rst

 Recommended Post-Installation Configuration
 *********************************************

-Once you've :ref:`installed SQream DB<installing_sqream_db_docker>`, you can and should tune your system for better performance and stability.
+Once you've :ref:`installed SQream DB<installing_sqream_db_docker>`, you can and should tune your system for better performance and stability!

 This page provides recommendations for production deployments of SQream DB.